Rick Genest: Death

-On August 1, 2018, six days before his 33rd birthday, Genest was found dead after a fall from the third floor balcony at a close friend's apartment, in the Le Plateau-Mont-Royal district of Montreal.
+On August 1, 2018, Genest was found dead after a fall from the third floor balcony at a close friend's apartment, in the Le Plateau-Mont-Royal district of Montreal.
 A police source initially told CBC News that the death was likely a suicide.
 In October 2019, coroner Melissa Gagnon ruled that the death was accidental.
 Her investigation concluded that Genest died from head trauma after landing on the sidewalk and noted a high level of alcohol in his system with traces of cannabis, with no "unequivocal" evidence of suicidal intent.

 He left no suicide note, had recently become engaged, and by all accounts found his career fulfilling.
 Some relatives and friends believed all along it had been an accident.
 His manager, of a similar height to Genest (5'10"), noted the balcony railing ends below his hips.
 He speculated that Genest lost his balance and fell, explaining Genest often leaned against or sat on railings while smoking.